neoblades02/tpi-submit-bot/README.md

   - Determines "Reservation Title" (`Cruise FIT` or `Tour FIT`) based on booking details.
   - Fills reservation title, booking number, dates, pricing, and commission fields.
 - **Advanced Client Search**:
+  - Clears secondary customers field to prevent form confusion.
   - Uses the portal's search popup to find clients by last name.
+  - Creates new clients when not found in search results.
+  - Restarts form processing after successful client creation.
   - Handles "no results found" scenarios with proper error messaging.
   - Selects the correct client from results table or closes popup if not found.
 - **Smart Tour Operator Selection**: